 Are there any other benefits to this project?

 Yes.
-Any foods which are not used and have reached their use by date, such as bagged vegetables or bread that is very stale, will be passed on to two local smallholders for animal feed and composting.
+Any foods which are not passed on and have reached their use by date such as bagged vegetables or bread that is very stale will be passed on to two local smallholders for animal feed and composting.
 This means that we reduce food waste even more.

-For every five kilograms of food that we distribute, and you use, the impact is just over 16kg CO2 savings and an equivalent of just under 12 meals.
+For every five kilograms of food that we distribute, and you use, the impact is saving just over 16kg of CO2 going into the atmosphere.
 How great is that?

 Little Chefs Big Chefs CIC is a registered food business and we adhere strictly to our legal responsibilities to comply with food legislation in order to keep everyone safe.

-We hope to help support our local community and would like to invite you all to be a part of this project through feedback, ideas, attending meetings and perhaps volunteering.
+We hope to help support our local community and would like to invite you all to be a part of this project through feedback, ideas and perhaps volunteering.